 “Mares that are overly conditioned or obese actually have lower fertility,” explains Dr. Rob Franklin, an equine internal medicine specialist and co-founder of FullBucket, a veterinary-strength supplement business based in Weatherford, Texas.

-“Some of those mares have equine metabolic syndrome.
-And then we can also see mares that are on the lower end of the body condition scale, so they may be dealing with chronic disease, something that has precluded them from carrying normal body weight—the body won’t cycle naturally.”
+“Some of those obese mares have equine metabolic syndrome.
+And then we also see mares that are on the lower end of the body condition scale.
+They may be dealing with chronic disease – something that has precluded them from carrying normal body weight — that does not allow their body to cycle naturally either.”

-Working with your veterinarian and nutritionist to keep your mare at that ideal BCS of 6 is “a great way to make sure that your mare is going to cycle and be able to conceive and carry,” Franklin says.
+Working with your veterinarian and equine nutritionist to keep your mare at that ideal broodmare BCS of 6 is “a great way to make sure that your mare is going to cycle and be able to conceive and carry,” Franklin says.
 “You don’t want an overly obese mare, and you don’t want a mare that is showing all the ribs and parts of her skeleton.”2) Prime the Equine Immune System

 As your mare transitions from winter turnout to spring breeding and foaling season, she’ll need more intensive management and preventive care.